ReiRyghts/wfrsb.github.io/_Law-of-Retribution/loki.md

 ## Build notes

+* Some prefer to use "Irradiating Disarm," an augment for Loki's 4th power, that causes enemies struck to become Rad procced and fight each other.
+This is personal preference as it is CC, but generally inferior to Rhino/Vauban and uses up a mod slot.
-* Range is the most important stat.
-Efficiency is the next most important stat, as well as a bit of duration.
-Just Continuity is fine, you only need a bit of duration for Decoy, since you can re-cast invisibility.
+* Range is the most important stat, with duration being the second most important.
+Regardless of whether you choose to use his "Irradiating Disarm" augment or not, the duration will allow you to stay invsible for extended durations, which can be extremely useful.
 * Natural Talent may be preferable for some users.
 Switch Rush with Natural Talent if you prefer.
 * Strength only affects the damage of Disarm which is negligible, so it's useless for Loki.